Bit-Chaos/centos-docker/Readme.md

 # Using from docker repository

-Automatic builind has been enabled from this github repository.
+Automatic building has been enabled from this github repository.
 Pulling the image can be done using

 ```bash
 docker pull bitchaos/microservice-development-centos:latest